 Oatmeal Cocoa Pancakes

-I make these in a pancake pan, which yields 7 small ones, and the recipe is good for two batches
+I make these in a pancake pan, which yields 7 small ones, and the recipe is good for two batches100 gr white flour

 60 gr organic oats